gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/FreetalkState.md

 ## Clova.FreetalkState {#FreetalkState}
-FreetalkState is a message format that indicates the current state of the Clova Freetalk service in your client.
+FreetalkState is a message format that shows a state of the Clova Freetalk service at a client side.

 ### Message format
 {% raw %}